-U.S. GAAP requires the impact of tax legislation to be recorded in the period of enactment.
-Therefore, in connection with our initial analysis of the impact of the Tax Act, we recorded a provisional tax expense of \$316,423 in the period ended December 31, 2017.
-This expense consists of \$271,605 for the deemed repatriation tax and \$44,818 of expense primarily due to the remeasurement of deferred taxes associated with the corporate rate reduction.
-The Company expects to utilize \$90,300 of existing tax credits to reduce the \$271,605 U.S. federal tax liability due to the deemed repatriation tax, which will result in \$181,305 to be paid over eight years.
+In accordance with the Tax Act, the Company recorded a provisional tax expense of \$316,423 in the fourth quarter of 2017, the period in which the legislation was enacted.
+The total expense included \$271,605 for the deemed repatriation tax and \$44,818 of expense primarily due to the remeasurement of deferred taxes associated with the corporate rate reduction.
+The Company expected to utilize \$90,300 of existing tax credits to reduce the \$271,605 U.S. federal tax liability due to the deemed repatriation tax, which resulted in \$181,305 to be paid over eight years.
 This liability was included as a component of other liabilities as of December 31, 2017.

-Staff Accounting Bulletin (SAB) 118 establishes a one-year measurement period to complete the accounting for the ASC 740 income tax effects of the Tax Act.
-An entity recognizes the impact of those amounts for which the accounting is complete.
-For matters that have not been completed, provisional amounts are recorded to the extent they can be reasonably estimated.
-For amounts for which a reasonable estimate cannot be determined, no adjustment is made until such estimate can be completed.
+Additionally, Staff Accounting Bulletin (SAB) 118 was issued to address the application of U.S. GAAP in situations when the registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Tax Act.
+December 22, 2018 marked the end of the measurement period for purposes of SAB 118.
+As such, the Company has completed its analysis based on legislative updates relating to the Tax Act currently available which resulted in an additional SAB 118 tax expense of \$40,650, primarily related to adjustments to the transition tax in the year ended December 30, 2018.